MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-availability-in-the-warehouse.md

 -   Quantity in to-assembly bins
 -   Quantity in adjustment bins

- The result is displayed in the **Total Available Quantity** field in the **Reservation** window.
+ The result is displayed in the **Total Available Quantity** field on the **Reservation** page.

  On a reservation line, the quantity that cannot be reserved, because it is allocated in the warehouse, is displayed in the **Qty.
-Allocated in Warehouse** field in the **Reservation** window.
+Allocated in Warehouse** field on the **Reservation** page.

 ### <a name="calculating-the-quantity-available-to-reserve"></a>Calculating the Quantity Available to Reserve
  The quantity available to reserve is calculated as follows: